traveller59/second.pytorch/README.md

 If you want to train with fp16 mixed precision (train faster in RTX series, Titan V/RTX and Tesla V100, but I only have 1080Ti), you need to install [apex](https://github.com/NVIDIA/apex).

-If you want to use NuScenes dataset, you need to install [nuscenes-devkit](https://github.com/nutonomy/nuscenes-devkit), I recommend to copy nuscenes in python-sdk to second/.. folder (equalivent to add it to PYTHONPATH) and manually install its dependencies, use pip to install devkit will install many fixed-version library.
+If you want to use NuScenes dataset, you need to install [nuscenes-devkit](https://github.com/nutonomy/nuscenes-devkit).

 ### 3. Setup cuda for numba (will be removed in 1.6.0 release)